nicodewet/gambler/README.md

 The marketing web site would in essence produce a *plugin* specification (an interface) that would need to be implemented by a plugin (in effect an adapter).

-There is the risk that the cited interface would need to be changed somewhat once the actual working API (loyalty scheme backend API) becomes available for inspection and use.
+There is the risk that the cited interface would need to be changed somewhat once the actual working API (company backend API) becomes available for inspection and use.

 Note excellent documentation could and should be supplied without an actual working API.
 Even better an OpenAPI